rixiobarrios/js-debugging-errors/README.md

 **Please format your responses in Markdown.
 Use [this cheetsheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) to see how to do so**

-## Bonus
+## Hungry for More?

 If you finish with these 10 bugs, explore some of the [debugging Katas](https://www.codewars.com/kata/search/javascript?q=&r%5B%5D=-8&r%5B%5D=-7&r%5B%5D=-6&tags=Bugs&beta=false) on Code Wars.
+First make sure to create a Code Wars account (you can log in via GitHub) to track your progress!!

 ## [License](LICENSE)